-- Support commissioners and providers to maintain improvements in supporting children, young people and those who care for them to be more fully involved in their care and in the development and feedback to services
+- Support commissioners and providers to maintain improvements in supporting children, young people and those who care for them to be more involved in their care and in the development and feedback to services

-- Support Commissioners to develop integrated services with clear care pathways from early intervention to crisis and inpatient care
+- Support commissioners and providers to develop integrated services with clear care pathways from early intervention to crisis and inpatient care

-- Support joined up commissioning between CCGs and NHS England specialist commissioning
+- Improve collaboration between CCGs and NHS England specialist commissioning

-- Support commissioners to develop the infrastructure to deliver services that can demonstrate outputs and outcomes, including waiting and access times
+- Support commissioners and providers to develop the infrastructure to deliver services that can demonstrate outputs and outcomes, including waiting and access times

 - Work with Health Education England to support workforce planning

 - Work with other partners across the system to implement the agreed outcomes from the Five Year Forward View for Mental Health and Future in Mind and to meet the priorities and standards set out in the NHS Long Term Plan.

 Working in partnership with children and young people and families is an essential element of our work.
 Our nationally commissioned participation partner is YoungMinds through the Amplified programme.